rafaelsalmon/Case-Control/README.md

       your local IP for you).

 2) Create a new Migration.

+    Command: "add-migration InitialCreate" (to be executed in Nuget Package Manager Console.

+    ATTENTION:

+        a) Make sure Migrations are enabled.
+If not, run "enable-migrations";
+        b) To create a new Migration, run "add-migration InitialCreate", where InitialCreate is the name you give to the initial Migration;
+        c) Make sure Automatic Migrations are enabled in the Configuration.
+Check the reference code below:

+        /*Code Start*/
+        internal sealed class Configuration : DbMigrationsConfiguration<Context>
+        {
+            public Configuration()
+            {
+                AutomaticMigrationsEnabled = true;
+            }
+        }
+        /*Code End*/

 3) Generate database physical mode (scructure) from the project's Model classes in the DBSet.
     For this step, open Package Manager Console and type "update-database -verbose".